VeronikaBabii/MyARKit-CoreLocation/README.md

 # MyARKit-CoreLocation

-Uni 3-year course work.
+University 3-year course work - "Navigation in Augmented Reality based on ARKit and MapKit frameworks".

+Project:
-iOS app to navigate in Augmented Reality.
+Swift iOS app to navigate in augmented reality by leveraging MapKit framework navigation route data and representing it as virtual 3D object on device's scene.

-ARKit + CoreLocation + MapKit.
+Technologies:
+Apple frameworks: ARKit, CoreLocation, MapKit.

-Veronika Babii > 2021
+@ Veronika Babii 2021